TheJuki/KFormMaster/docs/element/base.md

 }
 ```

-## Options and Options Selected
+## Options
-The list of options is used in the Form Picker Dropdown Element and Form Picker MultiCheckBox Element.
+The list of options is used in form elements such as the Form Picker Dropdown Element and Form Picker MultiCheckBox Element.
-The list of options selected is used in the Form Picker MultiCheckBox Element.
 ```kotlin
 private val fruits = listOf(ListItem(id = 1, name = "Banana"),
     ListItem(id = 2, name = "Orange"),